 - $1 off admission if you bring food for the food pantry

-- All profits (or a portion of the proceeds) from this event will go to an organization like Jack Rudy and I did with Whisper’s at the Whiskey last summer to support Meals on Wheels.
+- All profits (or a portion of the proceeds) from this event will go to an organization like Jack Rudy and I did with Whisper’s at the Whiskey one summer to support Meals on Wheels.

 - Basket Auction proceeds going to support someone in need or a local organization

 I hope this gives you a better idea if you are a practicing Medium considering participating in upcoming psychic fairs.
 Know your worth and don’t allow yourself to be ruled by greed.
 Participating in such events should be a win/win situation or you should be strong enough to walk away.
 Remember you are going to expend a lot of energy at the event, you should be compensated for that energy.
 Losing money on top of all that work is not fair to you.